National Drug And Alcohol Facts Week: Learn The Truth About Substance Use

 Medically reviewed by Corey Pitts, MA, LCMHC, LCAS, CCS

-Substance use challenges are increasingly common worldwide and associated with various mental and physical health risks.
-Because adolescents are at a high risk of complications surrounding substance use, National Drug and Alcohol Facts Week was founded to drive awareness of teen health statistics.
+Substance use challenges are increasingly common worldwide and are associated with various mental and physical health risks.
+Because adolescents are at a high risk of complications surrounding substance use, National Drug and Alcohol Facts Week (NDAFW) was founded to drive awareness of teen health statistics and to start a dialogue about the science of drug addiction among youth.

 In this article, we’ll learn about National Drug and Alcohol Facts Week and the statistics behind it to encourage a healthier and more informed community.